comit/sonoff-bridge/openHAB.md

     { mqtt="<[broker:tele/sonoff_A00F9D/LWT:state:MAP(unreach.map)]" }
 ```

 The "LWT" topic ("Last Will and Testament") will receive regular "Online" messages by the module and an "Offline" message a short time after the module is disconnected.
 These messages are transformed to a valid `ON`/`OFF` state by the MAP transformation.
-The following transformation file is needed:
+The following transformation file is needed.

 **unreach.map:**
 ```java